 Perseverance in Pandemic Times

-It was April 2019 that Ed and Beth Baldridge became the new owners of 3 established Coffee News franchises in the Polk County, FL area.
-The former publisher had successfully built the brand in the area and was heading into retirement leaving a wonderful opportunity in the trusted hands of Ed and Beth, who had recently sold a business in the area.
+In April 2019, Ed and Beth Baldridge became the new owners of three established Coffee News franchises in the Polk County, FL area.
+The former publisher had successfully built the brand in the area and was heading into retirement.
+They left a wonderful opportunity in the trusted hands of Ed and Beth, who had recently sold a business in the area.

-They also had to adapt to a change in distribution, handling their own deliveries, seeking alternative locations to distribute with a focus on those “essential” businesses.
+They also had to adapt to a change in distribution, handling their own deliveries, seeking alternative locations to distribute, focusing on those “essential” businesses.
 They also hired their daughter to assist in deliveries and published online as well.

-Ed and Beth have been thankful for their fellow Coffee News publishers from around the world and the Head Office team.
+Ed and Beth have been thankful for their fellow Coffee News publishers worldwide and the Head Office team.
 “The support, breaks, and understanding everyone shared were awesome.
 The printing and lay-up crew have been exceptional.”

 Positivity and Perseverance in Pandemic Times have been huge factors in maintaining a course for Ed and Beth.
 “We’ve never looked better, cash reserve and cash flow wise.
 So, as we bounce into the “new normal,” we are poised to grow even more.”